wayfair-incubator/telefonistka/docs/installation.md

 ## Installation

-The current version of the docs doesn't cover the details of running the Telefonistka instance beyond listing its [configuration options](#server-configuration) and noting that its `/webhook` endpoint needs to be accessable from Github(Cloud or private instance)
+The current version of the docs doesn't cover the details of running the Telefonistka instance beyond listing its [configuration options](#server-configuration) and noting that its `/webhook` endpoint needs to be accessible from Github(Cloud or private instance)

 The Github side of the configuration can be done via a creation of an GitHub Application(recommended) or by configuring a webhook + github service account permission for each relevant repo.